 His usual first question upon spotting me at these locations throughout Miami is, what are you doing here?
 The answer is, I needed my Double Cheezer fix.

 It’s great that folks who have an aversion to food trucks will now have an opportunity to eat from one of the guys who has consistently produced top-notch fare.
 I have never been served food from Jefe’s that was anything less than excellent, and the commitment to quality has always shined through.
 I’ve got no doubt in my mind that he will kill it with the Soul Shack.

 I always have the Real Deal Fries, so now there’s an option to add bacon & cheese.
 The fries are fresh-cut and slightly on the real crispy side; no soggy fellas here.

-It’s real bacon too, not that pre-cooked nonsense that sits room temperature at supermarkets.
-If you’re into dipping your fries, then go original, but if you’re looking for that little extra something, then these are the ones for you.
+It’s real bacon, too, not that pre-cooked nonsense that sits at room temperature at supermarkets.
+If you’re into dipping your fries, go original, but if you’re looking for that little extra something, these are the ones for you.

 La Raza Burger is so good that it required the starting of a new paragraph.
 La Raza Burger is an Angus beef burger smothered with beef machaca topped with cotija cheese, pickled red onion & pico de gallo horseradish crema on a toasted bun.
 If reading that doesn’t get you motivated to order that burger, you must be on some self-imposed diet.

 Fans of lettuce rejoice; there are a couple of salads that I suggest you wash down with a Mexican Coke.
 Hey, remember you only live once.